bbauska/LFS173x/README.md

 those modules must add administrative endpoints to the OpenAPI/Swagger definition so that they are visible in the OpenAPI/Swagger interface.

-## Lab: Using ACA-Py's OpenAPI/Swagger Interface {#lab-using-aca-pys-openapiswagger-interface .unnumbered}
+## Lab: Using ACA-Py's OpenAPI/Swagger Interface

 In this lab, we'll introduce you to the OpenAPI/Swagger interface for interacting with a running ACA-Py instance, covering how to do some